nhsconnect/FHIR-NRLS-API/pages/retrieval/formats/retreival_unstructured_document.md

 When successfully responding to the request the provider MUST return:

 - a HTTP status code of 200
 - a payload conforming to the Format and MIME included in the pointer reference.
+The unstructured document MUST NOT be wrapped in a structured data model such as a [FHIR Binary](https://www.hl7.org/fhir/binary.html) resource.

 ## Citizen vs Health Care Professional request